vivngo/Parallel_Course/Github.md

 > bsub < NameShell.sh
 ```

-So, for submiting our job the shell file would look like the next one:
+So, for submiting our job, the shell file would look like the following:

 ``` r